+Having a PEG tube will let you enjoy eating and drinking.
 You will be able to drink liquids and eat soft foods or foods that have been mixed in the blender.
-However, these fluids and foods will only give you a small amount of nutrition.
+However, these foods and liquids will only give you a small amount of nutrition.
 This is because they will mostly drain through the tube into a drainage bag.
+Your doctor or nurse will discuss with you how you will meet your nutritional needs.

 Ask about your medications